gridxdev/bluegrid-docs/Writerside/topics/PDFs/PDFs.md

 In BlueGrid, users can export <code>Draw board</code> content of a page including shapes, markups, quantity take-off data to PDF files.
 </p>
 <step>
-Select the pages you want to export to PDF in the <code>Document view</code>.
+Select the pages you want to export to PDF in the <code>Page view</code>.
 </step>
 <step>
 From <code>Page menu</code> select <code>Export to PDF</code> item.